exercism/javascript/docs/PROGRAMMING_TIPS.md

 ## Naming A Function

-Naming a function is as important as writing codes.
-A function name is important to be clear and precise.
+Picking good function names is an essential part of writing good code.
 Consider the following recommendations when you name your function.

 ### Choose meaningful function names